From the blog Do Social Causes Generate Business for Restaurants?

 O’Dell suggests, “Businesses shouldn’t only think about their bottom line when contributing, but the impact they can make on the world.”
 It’s true that supporting a cause creates a ripple effect of good deeds.
 But, as a business owner, the return on your investment is still important.
 So here are four key ways your restaurant can get a boost from giving back:

 Improve employee morale – The National Restaurant Association reported that 87 percent of millennials surveyed said they consider cause marketing and a company’s commitment to the community when deciding on a place to work.
 Restaurants that dedicate their time and energy to a cause offer a more attractive environment to potential hires.
 Of course, it’s not just about recruiting employees but retaining them, as well.
 O’Dell says, “Supporting a social cause can boost employee morale, which in turn, can attribute to increased service or sales.”
+Some companies have an employee appreciation day to help improve the morale of their employees.
 Happy employees equal happy customers.

 Increase brand awareness – If you can establish a long-term partnership with a non-profit, it will eventually pay off in brand awareness.
 Having a section on your website, highlighting your volunteering allows customers to see how important social causes are to your business.
 A non-profit that relies on your support will happily sing your praises and share your restaurant’s do-good service with their members, patrons and social media followers.
 And getting a shout-out from a charitable cause is always good for branding.